*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 VIII.
 The Panic of 1837

-¶ 69 Leave a comment on paragraph 69 2 For a while, to be sure, the signs were good.
+¶ 69 Leave a comment on paragraph 69 0 Things looked good initially.
 Between 1834 and 1836, a combination of high cotton prices, freely available foreign and domestic credit, and an infusion of specie (“hard” currency in the form of gold and silver) from Europe spurred a sustained boom in the American economy.
 At the same time, sales of western land by the federal government promoted speculation and poorly regulated lending practices, creating a vast real estate bubble.

 ¶ 76 Leave a comment on paragraph 76 0 Travelling through New Orleans in January 1842, a British diplomat reported that the country “presents a lamentable appearance of exhaustion and demoralization.” ((Quoted in ibid., 21.))
 Over the previous decade, the American economy had soared to fantastic new heights and plunged to dramatic new depths.

-¶ 78 Leave a comment on paragraph 78 1 Normal banking activity did not resume around the nation until late 1842.
+¶ 78 Leave a comment on paragraph 78 0 Normal banking activity did not resume around the nation until late 1842.
 Meanwhile, two hundred banks closed, cash and credit became scarce, prices declined, and trade slowed.
-During this downturn, eight states and a territorial government defaulted on loans made by British banks to finance internal improvements. ((Ibid., 53.))
+During this downturn, eight states and a territorial government defaulted on loans made by British banks to finance internal improvements. ((Ibid., 53.
+Also see Jessica Lepler, The Many Panics of 1837: People, Politics, and the Creation of a Transatlantic Financial Crisis (New York: Cambridge University Press, 2013).))

 IX.
 Rise of the Whigs

-¶ 85 Leave a comment on paragraph 85 1 To Henry Clay’s disappointment, the convention voted to nominate not him but General William Henry Harrison of Ohio as the Whig candidate for president in 1840.
-Harrison was known primarily for defeating Shawnee warriors in the Northwest before and during the War of 1812, most famously at the Battle of Tippecanoe in present-day Indiana.
+¶ 84 Leave a comment on paragraph 84 0 To Henry Clay’s disappointment, the convention voted to nominate not him but General William Henry Harrison of Ohio as the Whig candidate for president in 1840.
+Harrison was known primarily for defeating Shawnee warriors led by Tecumseh before and during the War of 1812, most famously at the Battle of Tippecanoe in present-day Indiana.
 Whig leaders viewed him as a candidate with broad patriotic appeal.
 They portrayed him as the “log cabin and hard cider” candidate, a plain man of the country, unlike the easterner Martin Van Buren.
 To balance the ticket with a southerner, the Whigs nominated a slaveowning Virginia senator, John Tyler, as vice president.
 Tyler had been a Jackson supporter but had broken with him over states’ rights during the Nullification Crisis.

 X. Anti-Masons, Anti-Immigrants, and the Whig Coalition

-¶ 99 Leave a comment on paragraph 99 1 Many Protestants saw the Catholic faith as a superstition that deprived individuals of the right to think for themselves and enslaved them to a dictator, the pope, in Rome.
+¶ 98 Leave a comment on paragraph 98 0 Many Protestants saw the Catholic faith as a superstition that deprived individuals of the right to think for themselves and enslaved them to a dictator, the pope, in Rome.
 They accused Catholic priests of controlling their parishioners and preying sexually on young women.
-They feared that Catholicism had the potential to overrun and conquer the American political system, just as their ancestors had feared it would conquer England.
+They feared that Catholicism would overrun and conquer the American political system, just as their ancestors had feared it would conquer England.

 XI.
 Race and Jacksonian Democracy

-¶ 104 Leave a comment on paragraph 104 2 The new Pennsylvania constitution disenfranchised even one of the richest people in Philadelphia.
+¶ 103 Leave a comment on paragraph 103 0 The new Pennsylvania constitution disenfranchised even one of the richest people in Philadelphia.
 James Forten, a free-born sailmaker who had served in the American Revolution, had become a wealthy merchant and landowner.
-He used his wealth and influence to promote the abolition of slavery, and now he undertook a lawsuit to protect his right to vote.
+He used his wealth and influence to promote the abolition of slavery, and after the 1838 constitution, he undertook a lawsuit to protect his right to vote.
 But he lost, and his voting rights were terminated.
 An English observer commented sarcastically that Forten wasn’t “white enough” to vote, but “he has always been considered quite white enough to be taxed.” ((Frederick Marryat, Diary in America with Remarks on its Institutions (London: Longman, et al., 1839), vol. 1, 297, quoted in Eric Ledell Smith, “The End of Black Voting Rights in Pennsylvania: African Americans and the Pennsylvania Constitutional Convention of 1837-1838,” Pennsylvania History 65, no. 3 (summer 1998): 296.))

-¶ 109 Leave a comment on paragraph 109 1 In Boston, for example, the Female Anti-Slavery Society included women whose husbands sold coal, mended clothes, and baked bread, as well as women from wealthy families.
+¶ 108 Leave a comment on paragraph 108 0 In Boston, for example, the Female Anti-Slavery Society included women whose husbands sold coal, mended clothes, and baked bread, as well as women from wealthy families.
 In the nearby village of Lynn, many abolitionists were shoemakers.
 They organized boycotts of consumer products like sugar that came from slave labor, and they sold their own handmade goods at antislavery fundraising fairs.
-For many of them, the antislavery movement was a way to participate more in “respectable” middle-class culture—a way for both men and women to have a say in American life.
+For many of them, the antislavery movement was a way to participate in “respectable” middle-class culture, a way for both men and women to have a say in American life.

 XII.
 Reference Material